 - 3. Table of Contents.
 All proposals must include a Table of Contents that conforms to the required proposal outline.
 (See Section IV.) - 4.
 Executive Summary.
-Proposals must include a high-level summary, not exceeding 2 pages, of the main proposal and a high-level budget cost proposal.
+Proposals must include a high-level summary, not exceeding 2 pages, of the main proposal and a high level budget proposal.
 This summary is not included in the narrative page limit.

-The Executive Summary must include a brief description of the proposed service delivery including bulleted list of how the applicant will approach:
+The Executive Summary must include a brief description of the proposed service delivery mechanism, including how and where the strategies will be implemented, anticipated partners and technical assistance needs, and proposed costs.
+Include in the summary how the following will be approached: - Overall project management including staffing pattern. - Engagement with the TA vendor and SMEs to evaluate needs, develop, implement and evaluate mutually reinforcing and sustainable activities to meet project objectives for diabetes and heart disease prevention and management including use of HIT. - 5.
+Attachments.

-- Overall project management including staffing pattern. - Effectively providing simultaneous services to four health care organizations in different locations across the state. - Supporting HCOs in development and implementation of mutually reinforcing and sustainable activities for diabetes and heart disease prevention and management. - Engaging subject matter experts for SMBP, MTM and in developing in-house or referrals to community-based LCP and DSME/S or DSMP for each health care organization as per their need and capacity. - Maintaining timely and comprehensive communication with health care organizations, subject matter experts (SMEs), and with the Department for the duration of the project.

-- 5. Attachments.
 Attachments other than the required Appendices or Forms identified in Section IV are not permitted and will not be evaluated.
 Further, the required Appendices or Forms must not be altered or used to extend, enhance, or replace any component required by this RFP.
-Failure to abide by these instructions will result in disqualification. - 6.
-Style Requirements.
+Failure to abide by these instructions will result in disqualification.

+6. Style Requirements.
 Submitted proposals must conform to the following specifications:

-• Binding Type: Unbound, but fastened with binder clips
+Binding Type: Unbound, but fastened with binder clips

-Dividers: None specifiedPaper Size: 8.5" x 11"
+Dividers: None specified Paper Size: 8.5" x 11"

-Page Limit: Maximum of 20 page (ten 2-sided sheets) narrative limit not including: Executive Summary (two page, one 2-sided sheet, maximum), the Work Plan (ten page, five 2-sided sheets, maximum), Budget and required forms and attachments
+Page Limit: Maximum of 20 page (ten 2-sided sheets) narrative limit not including: Executive Summary (2 page maximum), Work Plan (ten pages, five 2-sided sheets, maximum), Budget and required forms and attachments

-• Print Style: 2-sided
+Print Style: 2-sided

-• Font Size: No smaller than 12 throughout the document including tables
+Font Size: No smaller than 12 font throughout, including tables

-• Font Type: Times New Roman
+Font Type: Times New Roman

-• Margins: No less than 0.5" top, bottom, left and right margins
+Margins: No less than 0.5" top, bottom, left and right margins

-• Line Spacing: 1.5 line spacing
+· Line Spacing: 1.5 line spacing

 - 7. Pagination.
 The applicant's name must be displayed in the header of each page.
 All pages, including the required Appendices and Forms, must be numbered in the footer. - 8.
-Packaging and Labeling Requirements. - All proposals must be submitted in sealed envelopes or packages and be addressed to the Official Contact, Cindy Kozak. - The Legal Name and Address of the applicant must appear in the upper left corner of the envelope or package. - The RFP Name or Number must be clearly displayed on the envelope or package.
+Packaging and Labeling Requirements.
+All proposals must be submitted in sealed envelopes or packages and be addressed to the Official Contact, Monica R. Jensen.
+The Legal Name and Address of the applicant must appear in the upper left corner of the envelope or package.
+The RFP Name or Number must be clearly displayed on the envelope or package.
 Any received proposal that does not conform to these packaging or labeling instructions will be opened as general mail.
 Such a proposal may be accepted by DPH as a clerical function, but it will not be evaluated.
 At the discretion of the Department, such a proposal may be destroyed or retained for pick up by the submitters.